DJTommek/pldr-gallery/docs/docker.md

 # Docker
 Docker is fully supported, yay!

-`docker stop <your container>` will gracefully end everything and stop server by itself.
+`docker stop <your container>` will gracefully end everything and stop the server.

 ## Production
 ### Build